lnilya/sammie/README.md

 cd path/to/my/folder
 ```

-Supposing that the frontend code has already been compiled all you need to do is setup the python virtual environment.
+First thing you need to do is to set up the virtual environment, which will conain

-This needs to be done only once, after that you go to step 2 directly.
+all the packages necessary for the server side of SAMMIE to run.
+An IDE like PYCharm will
+ask you to set it up automatically, which is the easier option.
+To do it manually
+follow instructions below.

 ### For MacOS/Linux
 Initialize Environment:
 ```
-python3 -m venv .venv
+python3 -m venv venv
 ```
 Activate Environment:
 ```
-source .venv/bin/activate
+source venv/bin/activate
 ```
 Upgrade Pip, optional:
 ```